PikaMug/QuestsDoc/README.md

 {% embed url="https://www.youtube.com/watch?v=k5HR_vYX2Rw" %}

+**QuestsGUI** To see the documentation for _QuestsGUI (beta)_ click [here](https://browsit.gitbook.io/questsgui/)

-This documentation strives to be relevant for Quests 4.0.0 and newer, but feel free to [contribute](https://github.com/PikaMug/QuestsDoc).
+This documentation strives to be relevant for Quests 4.0.0 and newer, but feel free to [contribute](https://pikamug.gitbook.io/quests/expert/doc-contributions).
 For help upgrading from older versions of Quests, see the [legacy documentation](https://github.com/PikaMug/Quests/wiki/Ye-Ol'-Legacy-Documentation).